pauloabelha/pauloabelha.github.io/essays/hello.md

 Hello,

 I write to think.
-A ritual of honesty -
-a chant for the better angels of my mind.
+A ritual of honesty—a chant for the better angels of my mind.

-Like you, I echo Captain Ahab:
-"_Speak, thou vast and venerable head [...]
-O head! thou hast seen enough to split the planets and make an infidel of Abraham, and not one syllable is thine!_"
+Like you, I echo Captain Ahab: *"Speak, thou vast and venerable head [...]
+O head! thou hast seen enough to split the planets and make an infidel of Abraham, and not one syllable is thine!"*

 Thank you for reading.

 <br><br>
-Rio de Janeiro, May 21, 2025
+*Rio de Janeiro, May 21, 2025*